irinaverse/Mathematics/README.md

 - What is the area under the curve?
 - Infinitesimal or infinity small
 - We are not talking numbers here, we talk ideas

+"Data Science Math"
+- a function is a process, we explore something new.
+- $Matplotlib$ is a library in Python, excellent tool for data visualization.

+""

 <p align = "right"> Click the file names above to read the documents. </p>